 Morning Recovery is a dietary supplement that comes in a 3.4-ounce bottle.
 It has a peach flavor and is intended to be consumed either while a person is drinking alcohol, or within an hour after a person has stopped drinking.

 The idea for the remedy came in 2016 when Lee went on vacation to South Korea to visit friends and family.
 After drinking every night, the family would be up early the next day, ready to face whatever was in store.
-Lee on the other hand, suffered greatly from hangovers.
+Lee, on the other hand, suffered greatly from hangover symptoms such as: